-- The issue will be handled by the Ethics, Diversity and Inclusion Committee.
+- The issue will be handled by the Ethics Committee.
 This committee comprises of two EAG councillors and the serving President of the EAG.
 For the time period 2019-2020, the composition of the committee is as follows: Dr Sami Mikhail (Councillor), Prof Caroline Peacock (Councillor), and Prof Sigurður (Siggi) Reynir Gíslason (President).
-If any conflict of interest is perceived by any member of the Ethics, Diversity and Inclusion Committee regarding any other member, or indeed, if the claimant is concerned about a conflict of interest regarding their submission, then the Council can exhibit fluidity and to swap the conflicted member of the Ethics, Diversity and Inclusion Committee for another (non-conflicted) EAG councillor.
+If any conflict of interest is perceived by any member of the Ethics Committee regarding any other member, or indeed, if the claimant is concerned about a conflict of interest regarding their submission, then the Council can exhibit fluidity and swap the conflicted member of the Ethics Committee for another (non-conflicted) EAG councillor.

 - In all cases, the alleged offender will be given the opportunity to address the complaint in a timely fashion.
 They will also have sufficient time to respond to evidence gathered in the course of an investigation and submit their own evidence.
 The alleged offender has the right to retain, and be represented by, their own counsel.

 - The Ethics Committee will report its findings to the Council.
 If the Ethics Committee finds misconduct, the Council, in its sole discretion, will review the Ethics Committee’s recommendation.
 If the Council agrees with the Ethics Committee’s findings of misconduct, the Council will determine the appropriate disciplinary action to be taken.